j-sieben/PIT/Doc/icu_messages.md

 --- [International Components for Unicode.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 11:39, January 07, 2021](https://en.wikipedia.org/wiki/International_Components_for_Unicode)

 In regard to messages, ICU puts normal `PIT` messages on steroids.
 It solves problems you can't address using simple `PIT` messages, such as plural, gender, selective messages based upon quantity and others.
+If you're interested in some more background, you may want to read [my blog](https://j-sieben.github.io/blog/posts/2021-01-07-ICU-messages) on this topic as well.
 Let's look at an example.

 ## Example of an ICU message